St. Louis Metro ARES weekly voice net

 A standard script will be provided for you to read.
 You have some leeway in following it, but you should read the first paragraph exactly as it is written.
 The script will also tell you when to call for check-ins and so forth.

-Five minutes before the start of the net, put the repeater into "net mode", disconnecting any IRLP/Echolink connections, and activate the ARES tone alert system.
+Five minutes before the start of the net, put the repeater into "net mode" and activate the ARES tone alert system.
 (The repeater codes can be found in the * Net Controllers * section of this Web site.)
 You may use any of the three tone alert signals available, as the tone alert boxes will react to all of them.
 The tone alert boxes will sound their sirens for six seconds, and will then turn on their speakers for a short period of time.
 Make the following announcement:

 "This is <your call sign>.
 I have activated the St. Louis Metro ARES tone alert system in anticipation of the weekly net, which starts in <##> minutes."